rayyyd/new-tutorial-questions-ray/README.md

 **q-fs-bytes_extractor_errors**: part 2 of the above question, just to cover checking for errors.

 **q-fs-print_metadata**: basic coverage of stat, including file size and permissions.
-I find that in week 8, trying to cover the basics of file operations as well as the question q-fs-chmod-if-public-write.html is too much, both time and content wise, so this is a simpler, faster that just goes over the basics of file permission conversions and doesn't bother with chmod function as well.
+I find that in week 8, trying to cover the basics of file operations as well as the question q-fs-chmod-if-public-write.html is too much both time and content wise. so this is a simpler, faster question that just goes over the basics of file permission conversions and doesn't bother with chmod function as well.

 # week 9: